 Perennial, terrestrial or epiphytic, usually spinescent stem-succulents; habit various, including low, prostrate or pendulous to erect shrubs or trees.
-Stems modified into cladodes, compressed, cylindric, globular, ribbed, winged, tuberculate or smooth.
+Stems compressed, cylindric, globular, or flattened cladodes, ribbed, winged, tuberculate or smooth.
 Leaves absent or, if present, succulent, small, simple, entire and caducous, rarely persistent with expanded lamina, spirally arranged, subtending areoles; areoles enclosing buds, from which spines, glochids, hairs, flowers and cladodes develop.
-Flowers usually solitary and sessile, rarely pedicellate and in panicles or corymbs, often large and showy, usually bisexual, regular (rarely zygomorphic); ovary inferior to (rarely) superior; hypanthium cup-shaped to elongate, usually with tube developed above ovary, areolate, with or without spines or glochids, with scale-leaves that grade into perianth lobes (the outermost here termed sepaloids and the inner petaloids); perianth lobes usually numerous, spirally arranged, free or united at base; stamens usually numerous, inserted within tube, free or the inner connate; anthers 2-locular, dehiscing longitudinally; ovary 3–many-carpellate; style solitary with 3–many stigmas; ovules numerous.
-Fruit fleshy and indehiscent, naked or with scales, hairs or spines; seeds few–many, often arillate or strophiolate.
+Flowers usually solitary and sessile, rarely pedicellate and in panicles or corymbs, often large and showy, usually bisexual, regular (rarely zygomorphic); ovary apparently inferior to (rarely) superior; hypanthium cup-shaped to elongate, usually with tube developed above ovary, areolate, with or without spines or glochids, with scale-leaves that grade into perianth lobes (the outermost here termed sepaloids and the inner petaloids); perianth lobes usually numerous, spirally arranged, free or united at base; stamens usually numerous, inserted within tube, free or the inner connate; anthers 2-locular, dehiscing longitudinally; ovary 3–many-carpellate; style solitary with 3–many stigmas; ovules numerous.
+Fruit fleshy and indehiscent, naked or with scales, hairs or spines; seeds few–many, sometimes arillate or strophiolate.

 Cereus hildmannianus K. Schum. subsp. uruguayanus (R. Kiesling) N. P. Taylor, native to Argentina, Brazil and Uruguay, has been collected once in 2007 from a roadside reserve at Tallangatta, persisting from discarded garden waste, but the degree of establishment is not clear.
 Similarly Echinopsis schickendantzii F.A.C.Weber, native to Argentina, has recently been collected from the Parwan Valley, evidently established from discarded garden waste from adjacent house, but it is barely sparingly established.
 The two species are not regarded as part of the Victorian flora at this stage.
 The genera are keyed in the family key, but are not treated further.